-Today I’m going to review an app that media fans will enjoy a lot.
-It’s more than just an app; it’s a media server that stores your media and syncs it across all of your devices so you can access it whenever and wherever you want.
-Plex Media Server for Linux will be used to sync media.
-It is available for all operating systems, including Linux, Ubuntu, Fedora, and CentOS, as well as all derivatives.
+Today I’m reviewing an app that media fans will enjoy greatly.
+Your media is synced across all your devices through a media server, not just an app.
+Plex Media Server for Linux syncs media.
+It is available for all operating systems, including Linux, Ubuntu, Fedora and CentOS, as well as all derivatives.

 What Is Plex Media Server?

 Plex has a Plex Media server.
 A server can be installed on any computer or laptop.
 It’s also available for Linux.
-On the other hand, to get media on other devices such as mobile phones, smart TVs, XBox, PlayStation, and so on, you can install Plex Media Client, which syncs all shared media.
+On the other hand, to get media on other devices such as mobile phones, smart TVs, XBox, PlayStation, etc., you can install the Plex Media Client.
+This syncs all shared media.

-It’s easy to download, install, and begin syncing your media across devices.
-Simply download and install the Plex Media Server for your Linux distribution.
-Plex Media Server is available for Ubuntu, Fedora, CentOS, and all other Linux distributions based on these major Linux distributions.
-So, if you’re using Kubuntu like me, don’t worry; simply download Plex Media Server for Ubuntu and it’ll work flawlessly.
+It’s easy to download, install, and sync media across multiple devices.
+Download and install Plex Media Server for your Linux distribution.
+It is available for Ubuntu, Fedora, CentOS, and all other Linux distributions.
+Don’t worry if you use Kubuntu, as Plex Media Server works flawlessly with it.

 How Plex Works?

-Simply install the server and client for your specific device, and you’re done.
+Install the server and client on your device, and you’re done.
 Yes, it’s that easy.
-You only need to install the Plex Media Server for your Linux distribution and the client application to which you want to sync the media files.
-Client applications are available for all of the above-mentioned major devices.
+You only need to install Plex Media Server for your Linux distribution and the client application to which you want to sync the media files.
+Client applications are available for all major devices.
 We’ll use Windows Phone as an example.

 Plex Supported Formats, Direct Play, Direct Stream And Transcoding

-You can know all about formats supported by Plex native player here at the official blog post.
+You can find out all the formats that are supported by Plex native player here at the official blog post.

-But when you are all set to stream your media to the client device then there may be a case that your device player does not support the media.
+But when you are ready to stream your media to the client computer, there may be a case that your device player does not support media.
 Then what?
 Plex handles it for you.

 Just understand this important thing –